 The Compensation Committee believes our executive compensation programs are effectively designed and working well in alignment with the interests of our stockholders and are instrumental to achieving our business strategy.
 As has been the case in the past, the Compensation Committee will consider any stockholder concerns and feedback on its executive compensation programs that it receives.
-We held our first advisory stockholder vote on executive compensation on November 16, 2011.
-Over 98% of the shares that voted approved our executive compensation program as described in last year's proxy statement.
-The Compensation Committee considered this overwhelming support from our stockholders on our executive compensation program when making executive compensation decisions in fiscal year 2012 and continued to apply the same effective principles and philosophy it has used in fiscal year 2011 executive compensation decisions.
-Further, consistent with the results of our stockholder vote regarding the frequency of future advisory votes on executive compensation which was also held on November 16, 2011, the Company will hold an advisory vote on the compensation of our NEOs every year (including at the 2012 Annual Meeting, as provided in this Proxy Statement) until the next required vote on the frequency of advisory votes on the compensation of NEOs,
+We have held advisory stockholder votes on executive compensation four times to date, beginning with the annual meeting on November 16, 2011.
+Each time, more than 90% of the shares that voted at our annual meetings of stockholders approved our NEOs' compensation as described in the proxy statements for each such meeting.
+The Compensation Committee has considered the overwhelming support from our stockholders at prior meetings when making executive compensation decisions the next year.
+Further, consistent with the results of our stockholder vote regarding the frequency of future advisory votes on executive compensation, which was also held on November 16, 2011, the Company intends to hold an advisory vote on the compensation of NEOs every year until the next required vote on the frequency of advisory votes on executive compensation, the Board of Directors may decide that it is in the best interests of our stockholders and the Company to hold an advisory vote on executive compensation less frequently.